ShinhwanKang/BeGin/docs/source/010/node_dataset.rst

 -----
 ogbn-arxiv
 -----
-The dataset `ogbn-proteins <https://ogb.stanford.edu/docs/nodeprop/#ogbn-arxiv>`_ is a citation network.
+The dataset `ogbn-arxiv <https://ogb.stanford.edu/docs/nodeprop/#ogbn-arxiv>`_ is a citation network.

 We support `Task-`, `Class-`,  and `Time-Incremental` settings for this dataset.